-10. Kenya has a population of 44 million people.
+- 9. Kenya has a population of 47 million people.
 It has diverse natural resources and highly varied terrain.
 The country's highlands comprise one of the most successful farming regions in Africa; the port of Mombasa is a major regional hub; and the unique geography supports abundant and diverse wildlife of great economic value.
 In September 2014, the World Bank reclassified Kenya's economy as lower-middle income.
-However, poverty, food insecurity, under-nutrition and income inequality remain high; 45.6 percent of Kenyans live below the national poverty line.
-The most severe conditions exist in the arid north, which is underdeveloped, drought-prone and is often disrupted by local Food availability is constrained conflicts. by poor transport infrastructure and long distances to markets.
-Kenya is a food-deficit country, ranking 145 of 188 countries in the 2015 Human Development Index (two positions up from previous year).1The country's 2015 Global Hunger Index was 24, ranking 67th out of 117 assessed countries.
+However, poverty, food insecurity, under-nutrition, income inequality and gender inequality remain high; 45.6 percent of Kenyans live below the national poverty line majority being women and women led households.
+The most severe conditions exist in the arid north, which is underdeveloped, drought-prone and is often disrupted by local conflicts.
+Food availability is constrained by poor transport infrastructure and long distances to markets.
+Kenya is a food-deficit country, ranking 147 of 189 countries in the 2019 Human Development Index.1 The country's 2019 Global Hunger Index was 25.2, ranking 86th out of 117 assessed countries and the county ranked 109 out of the 153 countries in the Global Gender Gap Report 2020 with 0.671, noting significant inequalities between women and men in education attainment, health outcomes, representation in parliament, and participation in gainful economic initiatives.
 Many parts of the county, especially the arid and semi-arid lands which comprise 80 percent of Kenya's land area, are characterized by undernourishment, wasting, stunting, and child mortality.
-Global acute malnutrition among children aged 6 - 59 months in arid areas often exceeds 15 percent while micronutrient deficiencies are above 50 percent.
+Global acute malnutrition among children aged 6 - 59 months in arid areas often exceeds 15 percent while micronutrient deficiencies are above 50 percent. - 10.
+Poverty is linked with worsening droughts and flooding that force poor households to resort to negative coping mechanisms such as withdrawing children from school and selling productive assets.
+Kenya has a ten-year Ending Drought Emergencies plan (2013-2022) which aims to create "a more conducive environment for building

-1 United Nations Development Program (2014).
-"Human Development Report 2015".
+1 United Nations Development Program (2019).
+"Human Development Report 2019".